getsentry/sentry-docs/docs/learn/issue-owners.rst

 To add a new rule, you can use the dropdown to specify whether you’re using a path or URL.
 Then add the path or URL, and specify which users or teams own that path.
 You can add multiple users or teams to one path.

-You can also use the text editor below to dropdown to manually add rules.
+You can also use the text editor below to manually add rules.

 .. image:: img/owners_panel.png
   :width: 70%